 Clinical & Other

-The intern who chooses to focus on Pediatric Psychology will spend two days per week providing services to children with medical and developmental problems.
-Inpatient pediatric medical services are located within Tulane Medical Center, essentially comprising a hospital within a hospital (also known as Tulane Hospital for Children.
+The intern who chooses to focus on Pediatric Psychology will spend three days per week providing services to children with medical and developmental problems.
+Inpatient pediatric medical services are located within Tulane Medical Center, essentially comprising a hospital within a hospital (also known as Tulane Hospital for Children).
 Children are referred for specialty as well as general pediatric medical problems from throughout Louisiana and the Gulf South.
 The pediatric psychology intern may provide services to children who are medically hospitalized on the general child/adolescent inpatient unit or the pediatric intensive care unit, or who are receiving outpatient medical or emergency services.
 Outpatient services are provided through the Tulane Behavioral Health Clinic, with priority given to children with medical or developmental problems.
 In addition, the intern will provide services to the Tulane Center for Autism and Related Disabilities (T-CARD).
 T-CARD is a new, multidisciplinary outpatient program, and accepts children for new diagnosis as well as targeted requests for assessment or treatment related to autism.
 Referrals for child, adolescent and/or family assessment and treatment services may come directly through T-CARD, the Tulane Behavioral Health Clinic, or through the Pediatric Psychiatry Inpatient Consultation-Liaison service.
 Most of the children and adolescents who are referred have some type of serious and/or chronic illness and/or also demonstrate significant developmental, social, emotional, or behavioral problems that warrant assessment and/or psychotherapeutic services.
 Psychopharmacological consultation is available to the intern’s inpatients and outpatients from child psychiatry residents.

 Paula Zeanah, Ph.D. is the primary supervisor for the pediatric psychology internship rotation.
 In addition, the intern will work with the medical director of the inpatient Pediatric Psychiatry Inpatient Consultation-Liaison service.
 Because of the complex nature of the medical conditions of the children served, the intern must work closely and collaboratively with the pediatric and child psychiatric staff and trainees and within the multidisciplinary teams to provide coordinated patient care, staff support, and education (liaison activities).
 Supervision for T-CARD is provided by Lisa Settles, Psy.D., a clinical psychologist with expertise in diagnosis and treatment of children with autism.
 Over the course of the internship, the intern is expected to become more independent in providing clinical and liaison services.